zephir-lang/documentation/docs/language.md

  */
 ```

-In most languages, comments are simply text ignored by the compiler/interpreter.
-In Zephir, multi-line comments are also used as docblocks, and they're exported to the generated code, so they're part of the language!

-If a docblock is not located where it is expected, the compiler will throw an exception.
+Multi-line comments also serve as docblocks, influencing the generated code and providing documentation.

 ## Variable Declarations

 In Zephir, all variables used in a given scope must be declared.
 This gives important information to the compiler to perform optimizations and validations.
 Variables must be unique identifiers, and they cannot be reserved words.

 ```zephir